Dental crown checklist for choosing the best kind of crown. -

 Need more details?
 Visit our Dental Crown Costs page.

-#6 - Make sure you understand why your tooth really needs a dental crown.
+#6 - Make sure you understand why your tooth really needs a crown.

 Dental crowns serve many important functions but if your tooth does not require one then other types of dental restorations make a better choice.

-Your dentist might be able to place a dental filling as opposed to a crown.
-And although crowns are often placed after root canal treatment, not all teeth require them.
-If a tooth truly needs a dental crown, there are no good alternatives but there are some alternative approaches to having a crown placed.
+Your dentist might be able to place a filling as opposed to a crown.
+And although they are often placed after root canal treatment, not all teeth require them.
+If a tooth truly needs one, there are no good alternatives but there are some alternative approaches to having one placed.

 If it's just a change in appearance that's needed, porcelain veneers may provide a less invasive way to accomplish the same cosmetic end result.
 In some situations, just placing tooth bonding may suffice.